NaotoNTP/Naoto-MD-Libraries/NLZ Decompression Library/README.md

 - This readme.

 # Notes
-This compression format was designed and optimized for the SEGA Mega Drive's 4bpp tile-based art dat.
+This compression format was designed and optimized for the SEGA Mega Drive's 4bpp tile-based art data.
 That said, it performs respectably on other, more general forms of data as well.

 As of v1.1.0, the decompressor offers the ability to asynchronously decompress data archives to arbitrary system RAM locations as well, rather than reserving that functionality for art loading only.